The Cost of Winning

 A joy-filled team is more effective, creative, collaborative, and efficient – and enjoys being and working together!
 They experience unpleasant emotions and help one another feel and process them in a healthy and mature way.
 They are genuinely glad to be working together on what matters – and ensuring that everyone on the team is glad to be there.
 They don’t sweep the distress under the rug and hope it just goes away.
 They realize that distress is real and will affect the health of a team whether or not it is addressed.
 The joy-filled team addresses the stress, resolves it maturely, and continues to work on what matters collaboratively, creatively, and cohesively.

 Covering all the ins and outs of emotional maturity and how to develop it in ourselves is the topic of many books (and blogs).
 One skill that is a sure method to reengaging your brain’s relational circuits is to practice appreciation.
 For our purposes, appreciation is described as re-experiencing the good emotions of a positive memory.
 When a person practices this outside of stressful moments (i.e. when they are calm) they are strengthening their relational circuits and getting their right brain functioning properly.
-When unpleasant emotions start to hit, they can build enough joy capacity to not become overwhelmed.
+When unpleasant emotions start to hit, they have already built enough joy capacity to not become overwhelmed.
 Mature people practice appreciation, remain relational, and experience both unpleasant emotions and joy at the same time.
 See Do I Belong Here to learn more about appreciation.

 Leaders and teams that practice appreciation can remain relational and build trust.
 Joy is like jet fuel.
 As joy-based trust thrives in a team their solutions are better, the performance excels, communication is seamless, and everyone is more satisfied with the work.
 Let’s talk about helping your team strengthen and grow each person’s joy capacity so that you all excel and profits aren’t a mistake.
 Rather, they’re growing off the charts.

-Let’s talk more about how you can build relational skills in your team and enhance the joy of your organization.
+Let’s talk more about how you can build relational skills in yourself and your team and enhance the joy of your organization.